Reversible jump Markov chain Monte Carlo and multi-model samplers: Introduction

 This article aims to provide an overview of the reversible jump sampler.
-We will outline the sampler's theoretical underpinnings, present the latest and most popular techniques for enhancing algorithm performance, and discuss the analysis of sampler output.
-Through the use of numerous worked examples it is hoped that the reader will gain a broad appreciation of the issues involved in multi-model simulation, and the confidence to implement reversible jump samplers in the course of their own studies.
+We outline the sampler's theoretical underpinnings, present some of the most popular and established techniques for enhancing algorithm performance, and discuss the analysis of sampler output.
+Through the use of several worked examples it is hoped that the reader will gain a broad appreciation of the issues involved in multi-model posterior simulation, and the confidence to implement reversible jump samplers in the course of their own studies.
+Finally, we also briefly outline some recent developments in multi-model sampling beyond the RJMCMC framework.